lsayaved/Genome-submission/README.md

 ERROR: The protein translation of the protein coding feature contains internal stop codons
 ```
 The script [CheckEMBLaa.pl](https://github.com/lsayaved/Hello-World/blob/master/CheckEMBLaa.pl) should do the trick

+- Using the gbk [RAST annotation file](http://rast.nmpdr.org/) to produce an EMBL file for genome submission.